turnguard/com-turnguard-rww/README.md

        `$ chmod +x *.sh`<br/>
     * Setup APR (the Apache Portable Runtime) and Tomcat Native Support.

-      * Install libapr and libapr-devel using the linux package manager, on OpenSuse these packages are called libapr1 and libapr1-devel, on ubuntu libapr1 and libapr1-dev respectivly [xx][xx].
+      * Install libapr and libapr-devel using the linux package manager, on OpenSuse these packages are called libapr1 and libapr1-devel, on ubuntu libapr1 and libapr1-dev respectivly [1][2].
 Additionally install OpenSSL development headers and jni development headers.
-Here [xx] is the complete list of requirements.
+Here [3] is the complete list of requirements.
       * Locate "apr-1-config", which is usually at /usr/bin.
 It is needed to build Tomcat Native Support
       * Build Tomcat Native Support